pandorasjuicebox/pandoras-resume/README.md

 By the end of this section, you have:
 * Successfully viewed your resume on your GitHub Page through at least one of two methods

-#### **Viewing Your GitHub Page By URL**
+#### Viewing Your GitHub Page By URL
 1. Your main GitHub page is ```https://<Your GitHub Username>.github.io/```.
-    * Should you have named this repository with your username, visiting the URL above will let you view your GitHub Page and see your resume.
+    * If the repository name is your GitHub username, visiting the URL will let you view your GitHub Page.
-2. To view your resume, type ```https://<Your GitHub Username>.github.io/``` then add the name of the repository at the end.
+2. To view your resume, type ```https://<Your GitHub Username>.github.io/<repository-name>```.
 In the case of this tutorial, it would be ```https://pandorasjuicebox.github.io/pandoras-resume/```.

     ![A GIF showing the address being typed into a browser toolbar](https://media.giphy.com/media/x4DlV7Ix9MqO6QB9sK/giphy.gif)

 3. You should be able to see your resume, which is now on GitHub Pages!
     ![A GIF showing the resume being viewed](https://media.giphy.com/media/tBy2tFiyVmMwWz4vK5/giphy.gif)

-#### **Viewing Your GitHub Page Through the Repository**
+#### Viewing Your GitHub Page Through the Repository

 1. Navigate to the main page of your repository.
 2. On the lower section of the right sidebar under **Environments**, click "**github-pages**".
-The site will redirect you to the Deployments page.

     ![A GIF showing the "Environments" section on the side bar](https://media.giphy.com/media/SIsLoNZf5S5mjRrgfg/giphy.gif)

-3. Multiple deployments may be present.
-We only care about the latest deployment, which is it at the very top.
+3. In the Deployments page, multiple deployments may be present.
+We only care about the latest deployment, which is at the very top.
 Click on "**View deployment**" to visit your GitHub Page.

     ![A GIF clicking to view deployment to see the GitHub Page](https://media.giphy.com/media/4Ksm5Hq6xN2ms4TxUk/giphy.gif)